tdesposito/Pi-Appliance/README.md

 RaspberryPi.
 We are focused on appliances which connect to various AWS services, so we assume an AWS environment configuration.

+It includes:
-It includes a configuration manager ("builder") to configure and package the appliance code for your Pi, and an installer ("installer") which bootstraps the appliance, including installing any features, packages and configuration settings needed for the appliance's operations.
+* a configuration manager ("builder") to configure and package the appliance code for your Pi
+* an installer ("installer") which bootstraps the appliance
+* a web UI for the appliance
+* a minimal framework for building and running your appliace code

 ## Getting Started